Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Introduction

-is a perfect pairing of finite $\Zpn$-modules. \end{theoremalpha} The second is the above main Theorem \ref{theorema} for $H^i(U, \Wno^j_{U,\log})$.
+of $\Zpn$-modules. \end{theoremalpha} The second is the above main Theorem \ref{theorema} for $H^i(U, \Wno^j_{U,\log})$.
 We call it ramified duality.
 To define the pairing, we do further studies on the sheaves $\Wno_{X|mD,\log}^r$ in the middle two subsections.

 In the last section, we will compare our new filtration with previously known filtrations in some special cases.
 The first interesting case would be the filtration in local ramification theory.
 We can show that for the local field $K=\Fp((t))$ our filtration agree with the non-log version of Brylinski-Kato filtration $\text{fil}_{\bullet}H^1(K, \Z/p^n\Z)$ \cite{brylinski} \cite{katoswanconductor} defined by Matsuda \cite{matsuda}: \begin{propalpha}[Proposition \ref{filagree}] For any integer $m \geq 1$, we have $\text{Fil}_mH^1(K, \Z/p^n\Z)=\text{fil}_mH^1(K, \Z/p^n\Z)$. \end{propalpha}